 We currently run a Safe Schools Global Programme in 31 disaster-prone countries across the world.
 Our programmes work to ensure that schools are safely built and children are educated about how they can prepare for disasters and reduce the risks.
 The programme aims to reach 1,531,000 children across 40 countries by 2017.

 Plan International is supporting the implementation of the Sendai Framework for Disaster Risk Reduction, an international agreement signed by governments which aims to reduce disaster risk and losses over the next 15 years.
-We are holding governments accountable for upholding their commitments to engage with children in reducing disaster risk and have developed a child-friendly guide to the agreement.
+We are holding governments accountable for upholding their commitments to engage with children in DRR and have developed a child-friendly guide to the agreement.